hubidu/heimdall-io/report-app/README.md

 - Open screenshots in new tab on click
 - Fix: List view: Fix result bar
 - Fix screenshot diff view
+- Test Details: Browser back triggers /report-categories ajax call

 ## In Progress

-- Test Details: Browser back triggers /report-categories ajax call
 - Error View: Provide link to last error of same type on same device
+- Source Code: Show last git commit message
+- FIX Html source view (I think I need to prevent script execution on the page)

+## Backlog Release V 2.0

+- Test with ava-codeceptjs project

 ## Backlog V 2.0

 - Test details: Should have an indication about the test status on other devices
-- Source Code: Show last git commit message
 - IDEA Use prefix title as filter for tests/navigation
 - IDEA Detect broken image links
 - IDEA Add forward/backward buttons to quickly navigate between screenshots